Orcohen33/Elevator-allocation-system/README.md

 **Two ways to run this program:**

 **_1. First way:_**
-  - Open cmd in the project folder
+  - Open cmd in project folder
     - Use the following code template to run Ex1:
       ` py Ex1.py <Building json> <Calls csv> <output name>`
     - Running the algorithm example :